Cumming, Georgia: Government

 Mayor H. Ford Gravitt and the city council pictured at the Independence Day parade in 2002.

-Cumming is a municipal corporation; since 1845 it has been governed by a mayor and a five-member city council.
+Cumming is a municipal corporation; since 1845, it has been governed by a mayor and a five-member city council.
 The mayor and council members serve staggered four-year terms.

 On December 22, 1834, Cumming was officially incorporated and five councilmen were appointed: John Jolly, William Martin, Daniel McCoy, John H. Russell, and Daniel Smith.
 The town of Cumming's charter was revised on December 22, 1845, resulting in new councilmen William F. Foster, Arthur Irwin, Major J. Lewis, Henry L. Sims, and Noah Strong.

-House Bill 334 was enacted on October 10, 1885, giving Cumming a mayor and five-person city council.
+House Bill 334 was enacted on October 10, 1885, giving Cumming a mayor and a five-person city council.

 Former mayor H. Ford Gravitt was first elected to the city council in 1966, and went on to be elected mayor in 1970; Gravitt was mayor of Cumming for 48 years before losing to rival candidate Troy Brumbalow.
 Brumbalow has held the office since January 2018 and was re-elected in November 2021.